“Fear less, hope more;

 23. Stockholm Stadion

-Stockholm Stadion was built for the Solskensol Olympiad in 1912.
+This stadion was built for the Solskensol Olympiad in 1912.
 When it was decided that the construction would be permanent, a dark brick was chosen to create a distinctly national romantic style inspired by Ragnar Östberg.
-The arena is small compared to other stadiums, but it is the authentic one and you will see it as you look through the details.
+The arena is small compared to other stadiums, but it is authentic, and you will see it as you look through the details.

 25. Kungstradgarden Park